 Payment of the reimbursement

+Register your request for health promotion reimbursement in SSC Primula, under the menu 'My page'.
 Reimbursement requires the submission of an original receipt from the activity provider, showing the price, your name, the period covered, the salesperson, and the service purchased.
-The original receipt is to be sent together with the completed form for health promotion reimbursement to the Salary Office, HS 23.
-The form is to be countersigned by your manager.
+Any original receipts must also be submitted, in accordance with the established procedure at your workplace.
+Do not send original recepits to SSC.

 If you pay for the activity via direct debit (autogiro) you are to attach a copy of the account statement and a dated receipt from the activity provider showing your name, the price and the period covered.
 Reimbursement is offered at most twice per year, after the account has been charged.